Notes on the Geography of Trinidad: Port of Spain

 The Queen's Royal College, fronting the city-center Queen's Park Savannah.
 Its best known graduate may be V.S.
 Naipaul, who wrote of it, painfully, in A House for Mr. Biswas.

-A relic of that American presence: an abandoned hangar at the former American base on the north side of Port-of-Spain.
+A relic of the heavy World War II American presence: an abandoned hangar at the former American base on the north side of Port-of-Spain.

 On the hills to the north, coffee and cacao plantations were ultimately destroyed by economics and disease.
-The plantation houses survive.
+Some plantation houses survive.